ishikag88/InterviewMaterial-DA/BehavioralQs.md

 23. Describe solving a problem with incomplete or conflicting information.
 24. Talk about breaking down a long-term problem into manageable parts.
 25. Recall working with multiple teams or stakeholders to solve a challenging problem.

+# Learning/Growth Mindset Stories
+26. When did you have to learn a new skill or tech for a project?
+How did you approach it?
+27. Share proactively learning something unrelated to your role and its impact.
+28. Describe adapting to a major change in your tech stack or work environment.
+29. Talk about learning from someone less experienced and what you gained from it.
+30. Share receiving difficult feedback and the steps you took to improve.

+# Leadership Stories
+31. Describe leading a team through a challenging project.
+What obstacles did you face?
+32. Share making an unpopular decision as a leader and handling the pushback.
+33. Talk about motivating a team with low morale.
+How did you lift them up?
+34. Recall mentoring or guiding an underperforming teammate and the outcome.
+35. Describe implementing a new initiative or program and measuring its success.

+# Time Management Stories
+36. Share a time when you managed multiple high-priority tasks—how did you prioritize?
+37. Describe reshuffling priorities when an urgent task came up unexpectedly.
+38. Talk about delegating tasks to meet a tight deadline while ensuring quality.
+39. Recall making a critical decision under intense time pressure.
+How did you balance speed and accuracy?
+40. Share adopting a time management tool or technique that improved your productivity.